cheekstain/maze/README.md

 other files to accomplish the task at hand.

 #### Assumptions
 Communications with Server follow the standard laid out in the documentation.
+Any unexpected messages from the server will cause the program to crash.

 The width and height of the maze will not be greater than 100.